College of Fine Arts Resources

 - The intimate proscenium stage known as the TheatreLab@855.

-Take a photo tour of our spaces: www.bu.edu/cfa/theatre/about/venues.
+Take a photo tour of the School of Theatre spaces.

 The Visual Arts Resource Library